The Extras That Make a “Complete Meal”:

-- Vitamin C (ascorbic acid) – Dogs and cats produce their own vitamin C however stress can increase the bodies overall requirements.
-Vitamin C is used to manufacture collagen, is vital for wound repair, healthy gums, and for structures that support the body such a ligaments, cartilage and tendons.
+- Vitamin C (ascorbic acid) – Dogs and cats produce their own vitamin C, however, stress can increase the body’s overall requirements.
+Vitamin C is used to manufacture collagen, is vital for wound repair, healthy gums, and for structures that support the body such as ligaments, cartilage and tendons.
 Vitamin C is very important for immune function and is an antioxidant.
 Vitamin C may be helpful for the treatment of allergies and immune conditions.

 - Vitamin D (calciferol) – Actively involved in the metabolism of calcium and phosphorus, promotes strong bones.

-- Vitamin K – Beneficial for heart, bone and skin health, and bloods ability to clot; an extremely important vitamin for the cardiovascular system including veins and arteries.
+- Vitamin K – Beneficial for heart, bone and skin health, and the blood’s ability to clot; an extremely important vitamin for the cardiovascular system including veins and arteries.

 - Vitamin B6 (pyridoxine) – Plays an essential role in protein metabolism and the formation of haemoglobin – the pigment in blood that carries oxygen around the body.
 Studies have shown that vitamin B6 is required to cure dermatitis.
 Deficiencies have been linked to anaemia.